aragon/osx/packages/contracts/docs/developer-portal/01-how-it-works/01-core/03-plugins/index.md

 Each instance of a plugin is installed to a DAO through the granting of permissions.

 :::info
-Lern more about the different [plugin types](../../../02-how-to-guides/02-plugin-development/02-plugin-types.md) in our How-to guide.
+Learn more about the different [plugin types](../../../02-how-to-guides/02-plugin-development/02-plugin-types.md) in our How-to guide.
 :::

 This raises questions on how the DAO manages plugins and who actually owns plugins.